Zach Hyman Game Preview: Oilers vs. Flyers

 - In 36 of 79 games last season, Hyman had an assist -- and nine of those games included multiple assists.

-- Hyman's implied probability to go over his point total is 65.4% based on the odds.
+- The implied probability is 65.4% that he goes over his points over/under based on the odds.

 - The implied probability of Hyman going over his assist prop bet, based on the odds, is 44.4%.